ibm-messaging/kafka-connect-mq-source/README.md

 ## Support

-A commercially supported version of this connector is available for customers with a support entitlement for [IBM Event Streams](https://www.ibm.com/cloud/event-streams) or [IBM Cloud Pak for Integration](https://www.ibm.com/cloud/cloud-pak-for-integration).
+Commercial support for this connector is available for customers with a support entitlement for [IBM Event Automation](https://www.ibm.com/products/event-automation) or [IBM Cloud Pak for Integration](https://www.ibm.com/cloud/cloud-pak-for-integration).

 ## Issues and contributions